cyber-aminullah/aminullah/README.md

 ## About Me

-I'm a passionate penetration tester and security researcher with a strong background in web application security, cryptography, OSINT, steganography, digital forensics, and network security.
+I'm a passionate penetration tester and security researcher with a strong background in web application security, android application security, cryptography, OSINT, steganography, digital forensics, and network security.
 I hold a Bachelor's degree in Computer Science with a specialization in Cyber Security.

 - 🔭 I’m currently working on enhancing my skills in **Penetration Testing**.
 - 🌱 I’m always learning and staying updated on the latest security threats.